Our policy during COVID 19

 The curriculum is play-based, allowing children to learn through hands-on activities and learning centers.
 The curriculum areas include language, math, social studies, science, music and physical skills.
 The children learn a variety of meal prayers through songs.

-Wednesdays are chapel days, led by the Reverend Julie Bryant, and include simple Bible stories and songs.
+Tuesday are chapel days, led by the preschool director which include simple Bible stories and songs.
 The children participate in chapel by making simple arts and crafts to complement the story.

 A special summer program is planned each year which includes highlights such as pony rides, a petting zoo, reptile day, and many more activities that are fun and educational.
 A nominal fee covers the cost of these activities.